Neighborhoods of RVA: Carytown

 Cary Street in Richmond's Carytown

-Carytown — sometimes referred to as “the mile of style” — takes its name from its location on Cary Street which was named after Colonel Archibald Cary in 1927.
-The district has become one of Richmond’s most popular destinations for locals and tourists alike.
-Dozens of local restaurants, boutiques, shops, bakeries and (more recently) a few national retailers fill out several blocks of mostly historic structures along Cary Street with a charm and appeal that just isn’t found in modern malls.
-Located between the southern side of the Museum District and the Downtown Expressway, 195 and The Boulevard form the western and eastern borders respectively.
+Carytown — often affectionately referred to as “the mile of style,” owes its name to its prime location along Cary Street, which was named after Colonel Archibald Cary in 1927.
+Today, this district has become one of Richmond’s most beloved destinations, attracting both locals and tourists alike.
+Stretching across several blocks, Cary Street is lined with a delightful array of local restaurants, boutiques, shops, bakeries, and, more recently, a few national retailers.
+These businesses are primarily housed in historic structures, lending the area a unique charm and appeal that modern malls simply can’t replicate.
+Situated between the southern boundary of the Museum District and the Downtown Expressway, with I-195 and The Boulevard forming the western and eastern borders, Carytown occupies a central and bustling location within the city.

 front of Carytown's Byrd Theatre

-The Byrd Theater — a State and National Historic Landmark — was actually built several years before “The Cary Street Park and Shop Center” that would become the original catalyst for the Carytown shopping district we know today.
-Opened in the late 1930s, the park and shop was Richmond’s first strip mall.
-The concept quickly became popular and drew many more locals to the area.
-Retailers and other businesses recognized the opportunity and expanded to many other blocks along Cary Street over the next 30 years.
+The Byrd Theater, recognized as both a State and National Historic Landmark, predates the development of “The Cary Street Park and Shop Center,” which ultimately served as the catalyst for the Carytown shopping district we enjoy today.
+The Cary Street Park and Shop Center made its debut in the late 1930s, marking Richmond’s first venture into the concept of a strip mall.
+This innovative idea quickly gained popularity, attracting many locals to the area.
+Retailers and other businesses recognized the potential and gradually expanded to numerous other blocks along Cary Street over the course of the next three decades.

 sidewalk and shops along Cary Street